Living Comfortably By Expanding Your Comfort Zone

 A good rule of thumb is when you begin to feel overwhelmed, treat your situation like you're on a hike.
 Put one foot in front of the other, over and over again, until you reach your destination.
 Along the way, appreciate the beauty that the world has to offer.

 10. Keep a Journal

-Of course, we are going to add journaling to this list - it's a website called The Bro Journal!
+Of course, we will add journaling to this list - it's a website called The Bro Journal!

 Unfortunately, our educational system has tainted the joy of writing.
-If teachers force you to write enough 500-word essays about books that are two-centuries-old, the process of writing loses its glory.
+If teachers force you to write enough 500-word essays about two-centuries-old books, the process of writing loses its glory.

 For many of us, writing is actually outside our comfort zones.
 But, that typically stems from the idea that others may see our words.
-Journaling is a personal activity, and something that you can use to reflect on your day, improve your performance, or practice mindfulness.
+Journaling is a personal activity that you can use to reflect on your day, improve your performance, or practice mindfulness.
 Even getting a few sentences down will challenge the limits of your comfort zone and allow you to expand your horizons.

 If you'd like to receive news and updated information on mindfulness, be sure to read more.